Where we work

 - Describing species, determining their distributions and identifying the threats they face are the first steps towards preventing extinction.
 Working together, Chinese and RBGE scientists regularly describe species from tiny mosses to coniferous trees.
 RBGE and KIB scientists are also pioneering the use of genetic ‘barcodes’ to tell species apart, and genome sequencing to understand their biology and relationships.

 - One of the most pressing threats to plant biodiversity, particularly in tropical forests, is plantation agriculture.
 RBGE and KIB scientists use ground-breaking satellite technology to map the spread of plantations such as rubber.
 This work helps protect local livelihoods by identifying sites where rubber plantations are likely to fail, discourages unsustainable forest clearance, and underpins policy interventions and certification schemes for sustainable rubber plantations.

 The Himalayan Region

-- Publication of Nepal: an introduction to the natural history, ecology and human environment of the Himalayas, the companion volume to the Flora of Nepal
+- Coordination of the Flora of Nepal project, and publication of its companion volume Nepal: an introduction to the natural history, ecology and human environment of the Himalayas.

 Tropical South America